discoverydesign/filament-gaze/README.md

 ### `->hasGazeControl()`

 #### Description
-`hasGazeControl` is a helper function that can be used to hide actions, and is usable from the GazeLocKControl trait.
+`hasGazeControl` is a helper function that can be used to hide actions, and is usable from the GazeLockControl trait.

 ## Customization